bgoonz/gists-revamp/by-extension/markdown/regex-quick-sheet (2).md

 Besides the regular expressions, flags can also be used to help developers with pattern matching.

 /_ matching a specific string _/
-regex = /sing/; // looks for the string between the forward slashes 9case-sensitive)… matches “sing”, “sing123” regex = /sing/i; // looks for the string between the forward slashes (case-insensitive)... matches "sing", "SinNG", "123SinNG" regex = /hello/g; // looks for multiple occurrences of string between the forward slashes...
+regex = /sing/; // looks for the string between the forward slashes 9case-sensitive)… matches “sing ", “sing123 "
+regex = /sing/i; // looks for the string between the forward slashes (case-insensitive)... matches "sing", "SinNG", "123SinNG" regex = /hello/g; // looks for multiple occurrences of string between the forward slashes...